Ganesh7742/job-portal/README.md

 ## 🎯 Live Demo

+The website is deployed on Vercel!
+You can view the live demo here: https://job-portal-wheat-chi.vercel.app/

-Simply open `index.html` in your web browser to start using the application immediately - no build process required!
+You can also run the project locally by opening `index.html` in your web browser - no build process required!

 ## ✨ Features